rianadon/Cosmos-Keyboards/docs/docs/configuration.md

 ## Upper keys
 This section steers the general look / layout of the keyboard.

+The "Out", "Num", "Fn" and "Inner" buttons allow you to add rows on the outside or inside, and add a number and/or fn row.

+!!! info "The "Fn" button automatically selects the "Num" button."

-With the buttons, you can select the amount of rows and columns of your keyboard.
-The amounts of rows generally applies to the middle- and ringfinder columns, the index finger and pinky rows will have a row less. Ø removes the keys and only leaves the thumb cluster.
+Ø removes the keys and only leaves the thumb cluster.

+The `r`x`c` button allows you to manually specify how many rows and columns you want.

 The keycap and switch settings work the same as [the ones in the edit key menu](editor-basics.md#switch-and-keycap-size).